kaustubhduddala/Resample2/README.md

 ### Download Pre-built Binaries

-1. Go to the [Releases](https://github.com/yourusername/resample/releases) page
+1. Go to the [Releases](https://github.com/yourusername/resample/releases) page [this isnt implemented yet but will be soon]
 2. Download the appropriate version for your platform:
    - **macOS**: `.dmg` file
    - **Windows**: `.exe` installer